swagtop/bevy-flake/README.md

 A flake for painless evelopment and distribution of [Bevy][bevy] programs from NixOS/MacOS systems, with the following features:

-1) Develop on NixOS/MacOS without any extra configuration/libraries needed.
+* Develop on NixOS/MacOS without any extra configuration/libraries needed.

-2) Compile for Linux platforms, with binaries that do not need to be patched to work on non-Nix systems.
+* Compile for Linux targets, with binaries that do not need to be patched to work on non-Nix systems.

-3) Compile for MacOS platforms from NixOS, if you provide a MacOS SDK.
+* Compile for MacOS targets from NixOS, if you provide a MacOS SDK.

-4) Compile for Windows-MSVC platforms, with the ability to pin the SDK and CRT versions.
+* Compile for Windows-MSVC targets, with the ability to pin the SDK and CRT versions.

 [bevy]: https://github.com/bevyengine/bevy